waynebeaton/rideauosgoode.ca/content/covid.md

 Upon entry, members and instructors must assert, by signing in using the sheet provided, that they:

-* are COVID-19 symptom free;
+* Are COVID-19 symptom free;
-* have not been in close contact with someone who is sick or has confirmed COVID-19 in the past fourteen days; and
+* Have not been in close contact with someone who is sick or has confirmed COVID-19 in the past fourteen days; and
-* have not returned from travel outside Canada in the past fourteen days or have otherwise been compelled to quarantine due to government rules and regulations.
+* Have not returned from travel outside Canada in the past fourteen days or have otherwise been compelled to quarantine due to government rules and regulations.

 No more than eight members and two instructors are permitted in the training area at any one time (the training area is approximately 150m<sup>2</sup> of space) at one time.